 Are you an accountant looking for ways to make extra money on the side?
 If so, you’re in luck!
-There are several excellent side hustles that allow you to use your skills and expertise.
+Several excellent side hustles allow you to use your accounting skills and expertise.

-This article covers the best side hustles for accountants.
-Whether you’re looking to earn a little extra cash or start your own business, read on for some practical ideas.
+This article covers the best side hustles for accountants and finance professionals.
+Whether you’re looking to earn a little extra income or start your own business, read on for some practical ideas.

 Looking for more options?
-See our list of 150+ side hustle ideas.
+See my list of 150+ side hustle ideas.

-Whether you’re just starting out as an accountant or an experienced Certified Public Accountant, there are some excellent side jobs you can do for extra money.
-Here are our top suggestions.
+Whether you’re just starting your accounting career or an experienced Certified Public Accountant, you can do some excellent side jobs for extra money.
+Here are my top suggestions.

 1. Freelance Accounting